What is gum disease?

 What should I do to treat gum disease?

 Treating gingivitis and periodontal disease is really simple!
 Most of the treatment you can do yourself at home.
-Follow the steps for effective brushing and flossing above, also start using interdental brushes:
+Follow the steps for effective brushing and flossing above, also start using interdental brushes, and consider using a single tufted brush:

 - Start with the smallest interdental brush